 The suit alleges that VMware failed to comply with terms of the GNU General Public License version 2, or GPLv2 — the license of Linux and other free and open source software incorporated in VMware’s ESXi products.

-The case stretches back to 2007, but it became more contentious in 201, when the conservancy discovered that VMware had failed to provide or offer any source code for the version of BusyBox included in VMware’s ESXi products, as required by BusyBox’s GPLv2 license.
+The case stretches back to 2007, but it became more contentious when the conservancy discovered that VMware had failed to provide or offer any source code for the version of BusyBox included in VMware’s ESXi products, as required by BusyBox’s GPLv2 license.

 “We were involved in this fight long before Christoff got involved,” noted Software Freedom Conservancy President Bradley M. Kuhn.